Lessons Learned from Ecosystem Building in Oregon: Lesson 4

 Small business entrepreneurs vary widely.
 They do not all enter into business ownership at the same level of skill, experience, or even commitment.
 A business can be a primary source of income for an entrepreneur that they use to support themselves, or can be more of a side hobby.
 Some are just starting out, while others have been running a business for decades.
 Some have access to resources, others do not.
 “Entrepreneurs in our area are all in different levels of commitment when it comes to their businesses.
 I think one lesson learned being a new staff member was that it is important to know what they are looking to get out of the experience.” – Jana Weaver, Management Analyst, City of Veneta

 However, seeking support can be daunting, particularly for beginning entrepreneurs and businesses that need help with the basics.
 Entrepreneurs often do not know what help they need, or are seeking out the wrong kind of support for their growth stage.
 “People don’t always need what they think they need: ‘I need a website,’ but really they need a financial plan,” commented Brad Attig, Executive Director of Foundry Collective.
-In addition, there are often many entry points for a rural business to receive support, so it is unclear which service provider to approach (the SBDC, the City, county Economic Development Councils, EDDs, etc).
+In addition, there are often many entry points for a rural business to receive support, so it is unclear which service provider to approach (the SBDC, the City, County Economic Development Councils, Economic Development Districts, etc.).

-The survey responses below show the variety of services accessed by 176 entrepreneurs from the six communities participating in the Kauffman funded ROI program, and highlight the significant role that these community based hub organizations play for entrepreneurs, particularly during the pandemic.
+The survey responses below show the variety of services accessed by 176 entrepreneurs from the six communities participating in the ROI program funded by the Ewing Marion Kauffman Foundation, and highlight the significant role that these community-based hub organizations play for entrepreneurs, particularly during the pandemic.
 The survey results reflect the importance of less tangible benefits of providing hope and empowerment to entrepreneurs, as well as the wide variety of services that community organizations have offered over the past 15 months.
 These organizations helped businesses raise capital, connected businesses with resources, and helped entrepreneurs plan for the future.
 They were even helping entrepreneurs launch businesses and hire and train employees, though these support services were less in demand likely because of the impact of the pandemic.